MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-connection-reference.md

 ## Automatic use of connection references in a solution flow

-When an action is added to a solution flow, Power Automate will try to reuse existing connection references from the current solution or other solutions before creating a new Connection Reference.
+When an action is added to a solution flow, Power Automate will try to reuse existing connection references from the current solution or other solutions before creating a new connection reference.
 To ensure that the connection reference is inside the same solution as the flow, create or add a connection reference in the same solution and reference that connection reference from the flow.

-## Sharing connections with another user so flows can be enabled
+## Share connections with another user so flows can be enabled

 When a flow is enabled, the enabling user needs to own all the connections.
 This is usually accomplished by having the flow owner create the connections inside all the connection references that the flow uses.
 If a user other than the owner provides the connections on a flow, then those connections need to be shared with the owner who is enabling (turning on) the flow.

 > [!NOTE]
 >
-> - Currently, connections can only be explicitly shared with a user representing a service principal
+> Connections can only be explicitly shared with a user representing a service principal.

 ### Manual sharing of connections for flow enablement

-Sharing connections can be accomplished by using the following steps.
+Sharing connections can be accomplished with the following steps.

 1. Open the maker portal and select the environment containing the connection.

-1. Select **Connections** and then select the connection you want to share.
+1. Select **Connections**, and then select the connection you want to share.

 1. From the menu, select **Share**.

-1. From the sharing screen, enter the name of the user (service principal) that will enable the flow.
+1. From the sharing screen, enter the name of the user (service principal) who will enable the flow.

 1. For the permissions, select **Can use**.